grafana/metrictank/docs/tools.md

     	only show metrics that have this prefix
   -substr string
-    	only show metrics that have this substring -verbose
+    	only show metrics that have this substring
+  -tags string
+    	tag filter. empty (default), or 'valid', or 'invalid' -verbose
     	print stats to stderr